giobart/whos_that_pokemon/README.md

 ## Project Structure

- This project is divided into 2 main blocks
+ This project is divided into 2 main blocks:

 ####  **Research block:** <br>
-A set of jupyter notebook and python modules that are the building block for the research made in this project.
+A set of Jupyter notebooks and python modules that form the building blocks for the research progress made in this project.
 All of this belongs to this main repository.
-Here you'll find:
+Here, you will find:

 ```
 .